-The objectives of the campaign were;
+The objectives of the campaign were

-- To increase awareness on hygienic handling of fish and fish products. - To sensitize consumers on what to look out for when patronizing fish and fish products. - To educate the community on the new improved smoking oven.
+- 1. To increase awareness level of participants on hygienic handling of fish and fish products - 2.
+To sensitize consumers to be aware of what to look out for when patronizing fish and fish products - 3.
+To educate the community on the new improved smoking oven